Home

 Protests in the Styx Valley of Tasmania continue with activists stressing the global role that native old growth forests have as carbon sinks (left).
 Logging these forests causes massive carbon emissions and reduces their carbon carrying capacity.
 Activists in Australia increasingly demand that politicians tackle climate change by protecting the native forests for their important carbon, water and biodiversity values.

-"Logging Causes Climate Change."
+"Logging Causes Climate Change"

 Photo: Peter Halasz

-Florentine treesit and protest, Tasmania, 2007.
+Florentine treesit and protest, Tasmania, 2007

 Photo: Huon Valley Environment Centre

 Tree activists accuse Forestry Tasmania of allowing illegal logging operations to occur in the World Heritage valued forests of the Weld valley and Florentine, encouraging a culture of violence and intimidation against peaceful protestors, such as the Weld Angel (above and right).
 For over nine hours Allana Beltran perched above a logging road until she was forcibly removed by a crane and arrested.
-See: Weld Angel.
 "They don't just clip their wings" writes an incredulous Italian journalist, "They haul them out of trees, march them off to court, then charge them for being just that.
 Angels.
 Then they sue the lovers of these angels, even when they're dying" Huon Valley Environment Centre.

-Florentine treesit and protest, 2007.
+Florentine treesit and protest, 2007

 Photo: Huon Valley Environment Centre